loco-philippe/tab-dataset/README.md

 ### ***TAB-dataset : A tool for consistency of tabular structures***

+*TAB-dataset analyzes, measures and transforms the relationships between Fields in any tabular Dataset.*

+*The TAB-dataset tool is part of the [Environmental Sensing Project](https://github.com/loco-philippe/Environmental-Sensing#readme)*

+For more information, see the [user guide](https://loco-philippe.github.io/tab-dataset/docs/user_guide.html) or the [github repository](https://github.com/loco-philippe/tab-dataset).

+# What is TAB-dataset ?

+## Principles

-In tabular data, column and row are not equivalent, the columns (or fields) represent the 'semantics' of the data and the rows represent the objects arranged according to the structure defined by the columns.
+In tabular data, columns and rows are not equivalent, the columns (or fields) represent the 'semantics' of the data and the rows represent the objects arranged according to the structure defined by the columns.

-The TAB-dataset tool measures and analyzes relationships between fields via the TAB-analysis tool.
+The TAB-dataset tool measures and analyzes relationships between fields via the [TAB-analysis tool](https://github.com/loco-philippe/tab-analysis#readme).

 It also identifies data that does not respect given relationships.

 Finally, it proposes transformations of the data set to respect a set of relationships.

-For more information, see the [user guide](https://loco-philippe.github.io/tab-dataset/docs/user_guide.html) or the [github repository](https://github.com/loco-philippe/tab-dataset).

 ## Examples